EducationalTestingService/skll/CONTRIBUTING.md

          $ pre-commit run black

-   To run the `isort` hook alone on a given file:
+   To run the `black` hook alone on a given file:

          $ pre-commit run black <file-path>